nadinevolinger/nadinevolinger/README.md

-## Oii!
-Eu sou a Nadine
+## Hello!
+I am Nadine

-- ♀️ Meus pronomes são ela/dela
+- ♀️ My pronouns are she/her

-- 🌱 Estou estudando linguagens de programação front-end
+- 🌱 I'm learning front-end programming languages and here you can see some of my journey

-- 🎓 Concluí meu ensino médio integrado ao técnico de informática em 2021, e agora curso Análise e Desenvolvimento de Sistemas
+- 🎓 I completed my high school integrated with the IT technician in 2021, and I'm current studying Systems Analysis and Development

 <div align="center">